 3. Determine if they are thoroughly trained and certified

 Coaching is based on scientific research and well-trained coaches utilize evidence-based coaching models in their work.
 In order to learn this research and these techniques, coaches need to go through an in-depth training program.
 Unlike therapy, there is very little governance and regulation of the coaching industry.
 For example, to call yourself a therapist, you legally need to have a certain level of training and hold an official credential.
 There is no equivalent regulation for coaches.
 Anyone can call themselves a coach, whether or not they have been through a coach training program.

-However, there is an organization called the International Coach Federation (ICF).
+However, there is an organization called the International Coaching Federation (ICF).
 This organization accredits coach training programs and ensures they meet a certain standard.
-When you begin meeting with life coaches, ask them which training program they completed and if it is ICF accredited.
+When you begin meeting with life coaches, ask them which training program they completed and if it is accredited by the International Coaching Federation.
 At Ama La Vida, we only hire coaches who have been through an intensive coach training program; once they join our team, they undergo an additional 3-months of training on our proprietary methodologies and programs.

 Additionally, we have a suite of online eCoaching tools and modules where our clients complete their work.
 Our clients find these online tools to be incredibly convenient and useful because they can complete them anywhere at any time, and they always have a record of them in the future.
 Other coaches utilize more paper-based worksheets and workbooks which may be more your style.
 Think about what you are looking for in terms of the coaching activities and what you’d like to have a record of later.
 Ask your prospective coach how they will accommodate this.